The Kaiserhof - an exciting story

-In 2008, the neighboring building was purchased and the owners opened the restaurants Gabriel's and Gourmet 1895.
-The latter was honored with a Michelin star for the first time in 2012 and was able to hold this award in subsequent years.
+In 2008, the neighboring building was purchased and the owners opened the restaurant Gabriel's.
 In the spring of 2011, the last section was completed: the opening of the Kaiserhof Beauty & Spa.
 The years of effort have been honored with the appointment as a four-star superior hotel by the DEHOGA (German hotel and restaurant association).

 The future of the Kaiserhof

 On January, 1 2014 Anja and Kay Fenneberg took over the management of the Kaiserhof.
 Since January, 1 2015 they are tenants of the hotel.
+In 2016 they startet renovation further parts of the Kaiserhof i. e. the back entrance, the lobby and one whole floor with 21 rooms.
+More renovations are planned for 2019.
 Where the journey will go, is primarily determined by the guests.
 For your requests and suggestions are the signposts for the entire team and the road we will travel.